Bergen County First-Offense DWI Attorney

 Defending Bergen County clients facing a first DWI

 New Jersey takes driving under the influence of alcohol very seriously.
+The state has made recent changes to DWI laws that went into effect at the end of 2019.
 Those who are arrested for a DWI face serious consequences.
 A DWI conviction could subject a person to overwhelming fines, fees, surcharges, jail time, a suspended license, and community service hours.
 It is essential that anyone charged with a DWI retains the services of an experienced DWI defense attorney.
 New Jersey does not provide a hardship license for those guilty of this offense.
 This could seriously impact one’s ability to hold gainful employment and other facets of everyday life.
-If you require strong legal representation from a team of attorneys who will fight on your behalf, contact Rem Law Group today for a consultation.
+If you require strong legal representation from a team of attorneys who will fight on your behalf, contact Rem Katcher Law Group today for a consultation.

 First Offense DWI

 To determine whether an individual is driving under the influence of alcohol, it is necessary to assess their blood alcohol content (BAC).
 An individual may be considered under the influence if he or she is driving with a blood alcohol content of 0.08% or higher.
 In New Jersey, a DWI is separated into different tiers based upon the percentage of alcohol in one’s blood system.
 The penalties for an individual with a BAC higher than 0.08% but less than 0.10% include the following:

 - A maximum of 30 days of incarceration

 - $1,000 surcharge each year for 3 years

 - A fine between $250 and $400

 - 12-48 hours in the Intoxicated Driver Resource Center and applicable fees

 - A $100 fee for the Alcohol Education and Rehabilitation Fund